Isotopes of beryllium: Beryllium-8

-Beryllium-8 decays immediately into two alpha particles as its total energy is about 92 keV greater than that of the two alpha particles, and the Coulomb barrier to decay is negligible.
+Beryllium-8 decays almost immediately into two alpha particles as its total energy is about 92 keV greater than that of the two alpha particles, and the Coulomb barrier to decay is negligible.
 This is unusual among light N = Z nuclides and creates a bottleneck in stellar nucleosynthesis, which requires that a third alpha be immediately captured, known as the fusion of three alpha particles, to form stable carbon-12 and thence all heavier elements.

 Beryllium-10

 Plot showing variations in solar activity, including variation in ^{10}Be concentration which varies inversely with solar activity.
 (Note that the beryllium scale is inverted, so increases on this scale indicate lower beryllium-10 levels).

+Beryllium-10 (^{10}Be) has a half-life of 1.387 million years and beta decays to stable boron-10 with a maximum energy of 556.0 keV: